 Some areas are secluded and not recommended for tourists, like Longsight, Levenshulme, and Gorton, Moss Side, Withington and Fallowfield, parts of Hulme, Cheetham Hill, Wythenshawe, Ordsall, and Ancoats.

 Unfortunately, however, Manchester is known for having the highest car crime rate in the UK, as well as the highest rates of car theft and break-ins in all of Europe!

 Avoid bringing your car to Manchester, and if you do, be careful to park it in a well-lit area – and never leave anything of value inside!

-All in all, be wary of picpockets, and know that there are some parts of Manchester that can be dangerous in some areas at night as you can run into groups of drunken people acting strange.
+All in all, be wary of pickpockets and know that some parts of Manchester can be dangerous in some areas at night as you can run into groups of drunken people acting strange.

 - Visas - Member countries of the EU do not need visas to enter Manchester, as well as some other countries, but there is a considerable number of countries that do.
 Your passport should be valid for a minimum period of 6 months from the date of entry into the United Kingdom.
 If you are not sure about your visa status, contact your local British embassy for further information.